Amit Sana

 Amit Sana (born 1 March 1983) is an Indian pop artist, playback singer, live performer and the finalist of Indian Idol 1.
 He was also a part of the show Jo Jeeta Wohi Superstar.
 He sings predominantly in Hindi.
-Apart from this, he has also sung in Telugu, Punjabi, Bengali, Assamese language films.
+Apart from this, he has also sung in Telugu, Punjabi, Bengali, and Assamese language films.

 Personal life

 Amit Sana was born on 1 March 1983 to Shyamsundar Rao Sana and Rajeshwari Sana in Bhilai, Madhya Pradesh (now Chhattisgarh).
-He started singing at the age of 3 and by the time he was 8 years old he started begin with his classical training.
-His father spotted his talent of singing when he performed for Bhilai steel plant and later sent him to Late Shri R.R.Ghule for his initial classical training.
+He started singing at the age of 3, and by the time he was 8 years old, he began his classical training.
+His father spotted his talent for singing when he performed for Bhilai steel plant and later sent him to Late Shri R.R.Ghule for his initial classical training.
 He trained him till the age of 16.
-He later went for learning professional classical singing from his guru Late Shri Bimalendu Mukherjee (vice chancellor, Indira Kala Sangeet Vishwavidyalaya Khairagarh) for 3 years.
+He later went for learning professional classical singing from his guru, Late Shri Bimalendu Mukherjee (vice chancellor, Indira Kala Sangeet Vishwavidyalaya Khairagarh) for 3 years.
 He was married to Miss Manisha Bansal in the year 2011 and got divorced in the year 2018.

 Career

-He started his career in singing at the age of 8 years when he performed for Bhilai Steel Plant for the first time on stage.
-Later he started participating in all the Local and State Level Music Competitions and soon became famous in the Local Music fraternity.
-He also performed at All India Kiran Sangeet Samaroh, Katni where he stood third.
-He also represented his state Chhattisgarh in the National Youth Festival in the Indian Classical genre.
-After finishing his school, he moved to Jamshedpur (Jharkhand) for his bachelor's degree in Information Technology from where he auditioned for Pop Stars for Channel V in 2002 along with his brother but was not selected.
-He later on gave audition for Indian Idol 1 from Kolkata in the year 2004 where he was selected and later on became the finalist of the show Indian Idol Season 1.
-His most relevant performances during the show were ″ZINDAGI MEIN KOI KABHI AAYE NA RABBA, BIJURIA, YAARON DOSTI, WOH KISNA HAI AND MOHABATTEIN LUTAUNGA″.
+Sana began his musical journey at the age of eight with his first stage performance at a function organised by the Bhilai Steel Plant.
+Over the following years, he participated in several local and state-level music competitions, gradually earning recognition within the regional music fraternity.
+His early achievements included a performance at the All India Kiran Sangeet Samaroh in Katni, where he secured third place, and representing Chhattisgarh in the National Youth Festival in the Indian classical music category.

+After completing his schooling, he moved to Jamshedpur (Jharkhand) to pursue a bachelor’s degree in Information Technology.
+During this period, he auditioned for the Channel V talent show Pop Stars in 2002 alongside his brother, but was not selected.
+In 2004, he auditioned in Kolkata for the inaugural season of Indian Idol, where he eventually emerged as the runner-up for the season.

-Post Indian Idol he released his first album ″CHALDIYE″ composed by VISHAL - SHEKHAR with Sony Music in 2005.
-Later on he released his 2nd album "YAADEIN" composed by "RAJIV BHATT" through Times Music in the year 2008.
-He then participated in another reality show Jo Jeeta Wohi Super Star on Star Plus in 2008 as a celebrity singer and was eliminated after a few performances.
+Post Indian Idol, he released his first album "Chal Diye" composed by Vishal–Shekhar with Sony Music in 2005. followed by "Yaadein" which was composed by Rajiv Bhatt through Times Music in 2008.
+In the same year,he participated in Jo Jeeta Wohi Super Star on Star Plus as a celebrity singer but was eliminated after a few performances.